-Patience is absolutely key if you’re to become a personal trainer, as is empathy and the ability to motivate.
+Patience is absolutely key if you’re to become a personal trainer, as well as having the ability to motivate people.
 Here are just a few of the responsibilities you can expect to carry out as a personal trainer:

-You’d normally need to be an experienced fitness instructor already, with a recognised qualification, including one of the following:
+You’d normally need to be an experienced fitness instructor already, with recognised qualifications including one of the following:

 Vital Personal Trainer Skills

 A good next step could include training as a nutritionist, a sports masseuse or even going down the route of becoming a personal trainer to the stars- here are a few options that you could look into:

 So there you have it; everything you need to set out on the road to a new personal trainer career!